Horse Care and Riding

 This is not a specialized riding program and instruction is general in nature.
 English and Western riding disciplines are both covered in instruction.
 Meetings are held in the arena and/or classroom monthly.
 Attendance at a mandatory orientation meeting is required prior to participation.

 Youth members must be 9-years-old by December 31 of the 4-H year.
 Members do not need to own a horse to participate.
-Horse Project offers activities for un-mounted members, including hands-on participation.
-The project, however, does not offer lesson horses due to liability and ownership constraints.
+The project does not offer lesson horses due to liability and ownership constraints.
+If a member plans to show their horse at the fair, or any other 4-H horse shows, they must be a member of a 4-H club according to the Nevada County 4-H Steps to Success 2019-20 Adopted 10-11-2018 .

 Horse Project Information: